drohrbaugh9/rekt/DISCLAIMER.md

 # DISCLAIMER
 Before you run any program, check the list below to see what it will do.
 If you mess up your computer or someone else's computer, it is not my fault.

+## _error.js

+A JavaScript file referenced by PageNotFoundGitHub.html

 ## CapsLock.vbs

 Repeatedly toggles Caps Lock.
 Windows may see this file as a threat, it is not.